jcolag/entropy-arbitrage/2020-03-26-trek-menagerie-1.md

 I'm just going to make the obvious comment that directing the chair's motion is a *lot* more complicated than flashing a damned light.
 I could've given them the benefit of the doubt if the lightswitch was wired to a nerve (though a circuit that cycles through three states---yes, no, and off---wouldn't be hard), but this discussion makes the case that they've been massively negligent.

-Concepts like this bring out my engineering school background, because I feel like the same movement controls could easily map to something like a [Ouija board](https://en.wikipedia.org/wiki/Ouija) and use the switch for the lights to change between controlling the chair and the planchette.
+Concepts like this bring out my engineering school background, because I feel like the same movement controls could easily map to something like a {% wiki Ouija|Ouija board|en %} and use the switch for the lights to change between controlling the chair and the planchette.

 ![original Ouija board](/blog/assets/Original_ouija_board.jpg "the original Ouija board")